j4-m/gridsome-source-gmaps-geocode/README.md

 }
 ```

-You will then be able to use the geocode data via the `geocode` field on `Office` nodes:
+You will then be able to use access the gecode result for the value of the `address` field on each `Office` node via the `geocode` field on `Office` nodes:

 ```graphql
 {